zicht/solr-bundle/docs/README.md

         # "Doctrine\ORM\Mapping\NamingStrategy" and will be used
         # for generating the solr field then no name is provided
         naming_strategy:      doctrine.orm.naming_strategy.underscore

-    scheme:               http
-    port:                 8983
-    host:                 ~
-    path:                 /solr
-    core:                 ~
-    uri:                  null
+    uri:

 ```

 The config now support one uri instead of defining all components separate.
-It still support the old config but will transform this to the new uri format to keep BC.
+It dropped the support the old config.

 So the old way was to define an host like: